Transcription What is Transcription

 Transcription is a process that occurs in both DNA and RNA, but it primarily refers to the process that takes place in DNA.

-In the context of DNA and RNA, transcription is the process by which genetic information encoded in DNA is used to produce an RNA molecule.
 During transcription, a specific region of DNA (a gene) is copied to produce a complementary RNA molecule.
 This RNA molecule carries the genetic information from the DNA to the ribosomes, where it serves as a template for protein synthesis during a process called translation.

 In summary, transcription occurs in DNA, where genetic information is transcribed into RNA molecules that are then used as templates for protein synthesis.